 If canned beef is too much for you then consider dried beef in bulk or consider buying some fresh beef and canning it yourself.
 You can get a 1/4 of a cow for a good price per lb.
 If you have friends or family that need to put back some beef for the winter then you may want to ask them if they want to go in on a 1/2 or whole cow and get a better deal for everyone.
 Just make sure you get everyone on the same page fast or be ready to absorb the cost and storage of more beef if someone doesn’t come through with their portion.

 This was the best value I could find on canned beef.
-28 oz of cooked beef is a great deal for under $7.
+28 oz of cooked beef is a great deal.
 This is a lot of meat so if refrigeration is a factor and you don’t have a big enough household to eat it up fast, then you may want to look at the Keystone Ground Beef that is in a 14.5 oz can.
-It is not near as good a deal at $5 per can.
+It is not near as good a deal at a few bucks per can.
 I like that this brand only contains ground beef and sea salt so I know I am not paying for cheap fillers or consuming a lot of preservatives that I don’t need to.

 I used to love getting cans of this when I was a kid.
 It was easy to heat up and tasted great on bread and mashed potatoes.
 The portion size makes a very hearty meal for one so you don’t have to worry about refrigeration or waste.
 If you add some sides or use it to make sandwiches it is enough for two people.
 This is the best deal I could find for beef that was not just ground beef.
 The chunk style canned beef costs so much more so it is hard for me to recommend it for those trying to stash back for an emergency.
 This roast beef is very tender as well so if someone has a hard time eating tougher meats, this is a good solution.